-5.8.1 Full-time transfers within the first term of the full-time academic year
+4.9.1 Full-time transfers within the first term of the full-time academic year

 Full-time transfers that are authorised during the first term of the academic year (until the Christmas break) will be charged the full year fee(s) of the new study programme.
-Any fees relating to the old study programme will be refunded once the new study programme fee is paid in full.
+Any fee payments relating to the old study programme will be transferred to the new study programme.
 Any relevant fee remission will be transferred to the new study programme.